Insidethemind/Node-Society/README.md

 All contributions to this repository are covered under the [Community Houdini File License](./License.txt) by default.

-Contributors may override this license by including a clearly labeled `LICENSE` file or license text within their submission.
+Contributors may override this license by including a clearly labeled `LICENSE` file within their submission.
 In such cases, that file’s terms will apply to that specific content only.